taketook34/keyboard-remap-tool/README.md

 sudo make install
 sudo make uninstall # for deleting
 ```
+Also with installing, file /etc/krt.conf for configurations is created.

 ## Launch
 Before launch you need to know dev file of your keyboard